-Lookcoultfoch text on the slide.
+- Too much text on the slide

-- Too many ideas on the same slide.
+- Too many ideas on the same slide

-- Too much repetition.
+- Too much repetition

-- Points are not clear.
+- Points are not clear

-You should also consider any material you will provide to your audience.
+You should also give consideration to any material you will provide your audience.
 This could be a copy of your presentation, accompanying handouts etc. When will you give the material to your audience?
 Before you begin or at the end.